realnihal/Random_Code/README.md

 ### math_game.py
 this is a elementary programs that gives you basic questions to solve and grades you accordingly. please note that the division accurace tolerance is set to 0.1, please change this if you want a different tolerance level.

+### amazon_price_scraper.py
+this is a program which can track the price of a product on amazon and can send you an email if the price drops below a desired value. user has to enter a few details: the URL of the amazon page which has the product you want the email address and the relevant app key the price you wish to be informed at